luketudge/saccades/README.md

 ## Aims

-Implement various algorithms:
+Implement algorithms for:

-* extract saccades from eye gaze coordinates
+* extracting saccades from eye gaze coordinates
-* calculate various parameters for a saccade, e.g.:
+* calculating basic parameters for a saccade, e.g.:
   * latency
+  * duration
   * amplitude
-  * duration
   * peak velocity
-* calculate the various measures of saccade trajectory deviation described in [this article](https://doi.org/10.3758/s13428-016-0846-6)
+* calculating the various measures of saccade trajectory deviation described in [this article](https://doi.org/10.3758/s13428-016-0846-6)

 ## Install